 All new employees, including students, must complete a Direct Deposit Enrollment Form as well as Federal and State income tax withholding forms.
 These forms are available at the Human Resources Service Center’s (HRSC) website, bc.edu/HRSC, as well as at bc.edu/SSForms.
 You can bring them to the HRSC at 129 Lake Street on the Brighton campus, or you can complete those forms online on your Agora portal “My Services” page when you have access after your hire form has been processed by the HRSC.
 (Refer to “News & Notes” on the Student Employment main page for additional information.)
 Also, new student employees will need to complete Form I-9 (Employment Eligibility and Verification).
 This form is available at the aforementioned websites.
 The student completes Section 1 of the I-9 and brings that form along with original documentation (refer to the HRSC’s website) to the Office of Student Services in Lyons Hall.
 This form is not available on your Agora portal.

-The listings on our website are from agencies that have contracted with our office for this Summer.
+The listings on our website, available beginning the first week in April, are from agenciess that have contracted with our office for this Summer.
 Review those public interest and community service listings, contact any employers directly to schedule interviews, and bring your paper Hire/Rehire Form with you to the interview.
 Hire/Rehire Forms are available at the Office of Student Services in Lyons Hall and on bc.edu/SSForms.

 NOTE: If there is a non-profit community service or public interest (non-profit or government) agency that you would like to work at during the Summer which isn't listed on our website, contact this office for specific details and to request a contract package to be mailed to that agency.
 The job title and hourly wage must agree with our "Student Job Classifications and Wage Structure" (a copy of which is included in that contract package), since you are considered an employee of Boston College.
 This is not a cost-free program for that agency; it will be required to pay a percentage of your FWS earnings as indicated in the contract, with payment sent directly to Boston College.
 The agency must contract, thereby agreeing to participate in this program, otherwise your employment is not sanctioned through this program and any wages owed are a matter between you and that agency.
 Contracts must be completed and signed by that agency, then returned to our office for review and approval, before you may begin working.